MOTW# 25 Redux - National Center for Human and Civil Rights (MOTW#169)

 Let’s see the before and after:

-I will be replacing the archive with the new maze going forward.
-You can find the maze download there (if you can find the archive) !
+I will be adding the new color version of the maze as an option going forward.
+You can find the maze download there !

 If you like this type of content check out all of my case studies: